mille5a9/charmed/README.md

 repository as needed.

 The mille5a9lib project is a C# implementation of the types in this folder.
-They were written during my time studying for Microsoft's Exam 70-483 for certification in C#.
+They were written for the purpose of studying for Microsoft's Exam 70-483 for certification in C#.

 ### ATM